cscenter/SInGe/src/dict_builder/README.md

 **Introduction**
 This is a tool that builds a "dictionary of common strings".
-More precisely, it picks some set of substrings from given text files and then writes them one by one to a dictionary.
-So, the dictionary is just some huge string.
+To be more precise, it picks some set of substrings from given text files and then writes them one by one to a dictionary.
+So the dictionary is just some huge string.
 After that, one can make a "delta" file, that encodes our file in respect of the fact that decoder of our file knows the dictionary.
 That is why, the dictionary should be similar to all given files (in some sense).

 **How does it work?**